layer6ai-labs/EGT/README.md

     ```

 ## EGT
-* The proposed EGT algorithm is written in Java.
+* The proposed graph-traversal algorithm EGT is written in Java.
 We have provided an executable jar that you can run.
-The EGT program takes the prebuild as the source file, and output a similar file with the final ranking only for the query rows.
+The executable takes kNN prebuild file as input, and outputs the final retrieval ranking in a similar format:
 ```
 <qid>,<id> <id> ... <id>
 <qid>,<id> <id> ... <id>
 ...
 <qid>,<id> <id> ... <id>
 ```
-* We provide options to experiment with k (kNN param), tau (threshold for explore/exploit), and p (shortlist to re-rank) as in the paper.
+* We provide options to experiment with `k` (number of neighbors in kNN graph), `t` (threshold for explore/exploit), and `p` (output list size) as in the paper.
 Additionally, there is a flag to make the graph symmetric.
 For symmetric graph, we skip the query rows to keep the inference online by preventing the existing query and index descriptors from seeing other query descriptors as neighbors due to symmetry.
 Note that within the prebuild file, our script never uses other query as neighbors for any image.

 * Execute EGT program jar with
 ` java -jar target/egt.jar`